OpenSourceEBike/OpenSourceEBike.github.io/build_display.md

 ![](4140.png)<br>
 * **Transistor BSP296 or BSS123**: costs 2€.<br>
 ![](bsp296.png)<br>
-* **3 buttons remote**: costs 8€.
-This remote is from the EBike 850C display, that can be bought as a spare part - search on Aliexpress for "850c extension".<br>
+* **3 or 4 buttons remote**: costs 8€.
+The 3 buttons is from the EBike 850C display, that can be bought as a spare part - search on Aliexpress for "850c extension".
+The 4 buttons is from the EBike 860C display, that can be bought as a spare part but can be hard to find.<br>
+If you want the ANT+ REMOTE functionalitty (Garmin Edge page change), you will need to use the 4 buttons remote, as this function happens when you press the button number 4.<br>
 ![](850c_keypad.png)<br>
 * **Perf board**: costs 1€.<br>
 ![](perfboard.jpg)<br>